 - In The Black Magician Trilogy, both factions possess some magical techniques which the others do not.
 The enemy wizards know Black Magic which boosts their power to insane levels.
 The good guys know...
 Healing.
 Turns out that since they didn't realise such magic was possible, the enemy wizards don't know to block it.
 This allows a protagonist to speed up an enemy wizard's heart until he has a heart attack.

 - In Harry Potter and the Deathly Hallows, Harry's Signature Move Expelliarmus betrayed him because, as Harry pointed out later, using a stunning spell on somebody who's on a broomstick hundreds of feet up in the air would be just as lethal as the "unforgivable" killing curse.

 - Parodied in the Giblets of Fiber storyline in Sluggy Freelance, where it is pointed out that it would be stupid to make the killing curse forbidden when what you really need to do is make all murder illegal, since it can be easily achieved with simple spells and a little creativity.

 - Harry Potter mostly averts this, though.
 There are a great many spells that are routinely used to destroy, shrink, or splice objects.
 Would these work on people?
 We don't know, because no one ever tries.
 J.K.
-Rowling wrote it this way because the Killing Curse would be much less impressive if there were dozens of alternatives, but it does leave some Fridge Logic that is never addressed.
+Rowling wrote it this way because the Killing Curse would be much less impressive if there were dozens of alternatives.

 - That being said, James Potter demonstrates how the simple cleaning spell Scourgify can be very unpleasant, by casting it on a young Severus Snape, waterboarding him with soap suds.